joerdav/xc/README.md

 ### Task definition

-Once in the task section a task can be defined by a subheading with a lower level:
+Once in the task section a task can be defined by a subheading one level below the Tasks heading:

 ```` md
 ### taskname